solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![Add the SSL CA file on the SSL tab of the Setup New Connection dialog box.]

-# Query Azure Database for MySQL Using the Azure CLI
+# Connect and Query Azure Database for MySQL Using the Azure CLI

 This section explains how to perform queries against Azure Database for MySQL Flexible Server using the Azure CLI and the